softbreakers/in-memoriam-revival-project/inmemoriamredirector/Readme.txt

 Instructions:

+1. Unpack.
-1. Start application from user with administration privileges.
+2. Start application from user with administration privileges.
    For Windows, launch IMRedirectorLauncher.exe.
 An authorization window will pop up.
    For MAC, launch IMRedirector.jar.
-2. If it's showed message 'Hosts file not found.
+3. If it's showed message 'Hosts file not found.
 Introduce your hosts file path as argument.', find the 'hosts' archive in your operative system and enter absolute path and file name as parameter.
-3. If okey, application will show main window with several data, and it will have downloaded actual version of redirector block from In Memoriam Revival Project site.
+4. If okey, application will show main window with several data, and it will have downloaded actual version of redirector block from In Memoriam Revival Project site.
-4. Push 'Install' or 'Update' button.
+5. Push 'Install' or 'Update' button.
-5. To remove, push 'Uninstall' button.
+6. To remove, push 'Uninstall' button.

 -----------------------------------------------------------------------------------------